 In this phase, your diet can include solid foods, including different types of meat like chicken, turkey, beef, canned or soft, fresh fruit, cooked vegetables.

-In order to maximize the weight loss process after gastrectomy, you should avoid consuming foods high in calorie, such as potato chips, candy, ice cream, white flour, cake and muffins, and alcohol.
+In order to maximize the weight loss process during recovery from gastrectomy, you should avoid consuming foods high in calories, such as potato chips, candy, ice cream, white flour, cake and muffins, and alcohol.

 After 12-16 weeks in case, your stomach can tolerate a solid diet, you can add other dietary foods, including grains and nuts, and other food items that need to be chewed, and have a normal diet.

 Remember that you should chew your food slowly.
 High-fat, high-calorie and high-carbohydrate foods should be avoided.
 Also, learn more healthy eating guidelines for one month after bariatric surgery.

 Exercising at this point of your recovery depends on your fitness level.
 You may be allowed to increase your activity (more than just walking).
 Your doctor may permit you to swim, and do aerobic exercise.